richrd/suplemon/README.md

      /_______/\_______/__/ /  /_______/________/__/__/__/________/__/ /|__/ /
      \_______\ \______\__\/   \_______\________\__\__\__\________\__\/ \__\/

+              *Remedying the pain of command line editing since 2014*

 Command line text editor with multicursor support.
-The goal is to replicate sublimetext style functionality in the terminal with the ease of use of Nano.
+Suplemon replicates Sublime Text style functionality in the terminal with the ease of use of Nano.

 # Suplemon multicursor editing:
 ![Suplemon in action](http://bittemple.org/misc/suplemon/suplemon-demo.gif)